AVEVA/AVEVA-Samples-CloudOperations/advanced_samples/UomsSample/DotNet/README.md

 ## Running the sample

+The configuration of this application is done in the file [appsettings.placeholder.json](.\UomsSample\appsettings.placeholder.json).
+Before editing, rename this file to `appsettings.json`.
+This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.

-Replace the placeholders in the [appsettings](UomsSample/appsettings.json) file with your TenantID, NamespaceId, ClientID and ClientSecret.
+Replace the placeholders in the `appsettings.json` file with your TenantID, NamespaceId, ClientID and ClientSecret.

 ### Requirements